adam2am/anti-mouse/less-motion/#features.md

+- second tap to turn of the nextshiftedkey mode

 - also, when i want to go back to my powered mode (naVigation) and doing caps+JKL, it would for some reason take me extra click to get the movement, instead of instantelly creating a movement based on my commabnd